rerun-io/rerun/examples/python/_empty_rerun_sdk/README.md

 This is fake, empty `rerun-sdk` package used as a (default) dependency in our `pixi.toml`.

-TODO(ab): cleanup when pixi fixes https://github.com/prefix-dev/pixi/issues/1233
+TODO(ab): cleanup when Pixi fixes https://github.com/prefix-dev/pixi/issues/1233